Himalaya-Library/Himalaya/README.md

 cmake ..
 ```

 After calling `cmake` the build directory contains all required build files.
-Assuming that Makefiles are used, you can now run:
+Assuming that Makefiles are used, one can now run:
 ```
 make
 ```
 By default the code is compiled optimized.

 ## Running the code
 After the compilation the static libraries `libDSZ.a` and `libHimalaya.a` have been created.
-The latter should be linked to your program. `libDSZ.a` is optional and has to be linked, if your program does not incorporate the associated Fortran code of G. Degrassi, P. Slavich and F. Zwirner ([arXiv:hep-ph/0105096](https://arxiv.org/abs/hep-ph/0105096)).
+The latter should be linked to the program. `libDSZ.a` is optional and has to be linked, if the program does not incorporate the associated Fortran code of G. Degrassi, P. Slavich and F. Zwirner ([arXiv:hep-ph/0105096](https://arxiv.org/abs/hep-ph/0105096)).

 ### Example
-We present a brief step by step guide how to run Himalaya and obtain the three-loop results.
-First you have to include the headers
+We present a brief step by step guide how to run Himalaya and obtain the three-loop corrections to the CP-even Higgs mass matrix in the MSSM in the DR-bar scheme.
+First one has to include the header
 ```cpp
 #include "HierarchyCalculator.hpp"
 ```
-to your file.
-In the next step you have to initialize all needed parameters in the `Parameters` `struct`.
+in the C++ file.
+The DR-bar parameters which define the MSSM parameter must be stored in a `Parameters` object.
 Note that the input has to be provided in the **DR-bar** scheme.
-Here, an example for a SPS2 benchmark point is given:
+Here, an example for the SPS2 benchmark point is given:
 ```cpp
 himalaya::Parameters pars;                      // DR-bar parameters struct
 pars.scale = 1.11090135E+03;                    // renormalization scale